Main Range Walk: The Most Scenic Hike in Kosciuszko National Park

 Main Range Walk: Overview

-Main Range Walk is one of the most popular hikes in Kosciuszko National Park.
-While most visitors head to the summit of Mount Kosciuszko via the shorter 12 km return track from Thredbo, this route offers a far more rewarding experience.
-The walk is a longer loop, but the extra effort pays off with more breathtaking views of the mountain ranges and glacial lakes.
+While most visitors head to the summit of Mount Kosciuszko via the shorter 12 km return track from Thredbo, the Main Range Walk offers a far more rewarding experience.
+It is a longer loop, but the extra effort pays off with more breathtaking views of the mountain ranges and glacial lakes.

 Main Range Walk: Quick Overview